Sanglorian/orcus/Orcus Monsters - current.md

 There are several varieties of type:

 * **One-Off:** These traps trigger once, and must be reset before they will trigger again (or in some cases cannot be reset at all).
 It would be rare, though not impossible, for a one-off trap to be reset during combat.
-These traps are usually worth one-quarter the XP of a standard trap of their level.
+These traps are usually worth one-quarter the XP of a standard monster of their level.
 * **Hazard:** These traps remain on the battlefield, affecting any creature that comes into contact with them.
-These traps are usually worth one-half the XP of a standard trap of their level.
+These traps are usually worth one-half the XP of a standard monster of their level.
+These traps are usually worth XP equal to that of a standard monster of their level.
 * **Recurring:** These traps activate or at least can be activated once per round, once they are triggered.
+* **Elite:** These are particularly powerful examples of one of the above types of trap.
+They are usually worth double the XP of a trap of their type.
+For example, an elite hazard is usually worth XP equal to that of a standard monster of their level.

 ## Trap Roles